zongqing0068/zongqing0068.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my homepage.
-I'm a senior student at the Department of Computer Science and Engineering in Harbin Institute of Technology \(Shenzhen\).
+I'm a senior student at the Department of Computer Science and Engineering in Harbin Institute of Technology .

 A data-driven personal website